Cadillac Place: Interiors

 The interior features a vaulted arcade.
 An Italian marble from quarries near Chiampo, Vicenza, Veneto, known as tavernelle, covers its walls.
 Floors on the ground level are gray Tennessee marble.
 The arcade was originally lined by stores and an auditorium which could be used for corporate functions or by community groups.
 The auditorium space was later converted into an auto showroom.
 On the upper stories, floors are also gray Tennessee marble, while corridor walls are covered in the original white Alabama marble.

-On the lower level two swimming pools were located, one was converted into a cafeteria.
+Two swimming pools were located on the lower level, one was converted into a cafeteria.
 Tile with a water theme gives a hint to the original use of the cafeteria space.
 A depressed driveway extending between Cass and Second divides the lower level of the main building from the lower level of the Annex.

-When the Fisher Building was constructed across Grand Boulevard in 1927, the two were connected with an underground pedestrian tunnel that also connects north to the New Center Building.
+When the Fisher Building was constructed across Grand Boulevard in 1927, the two were connected with an underground pedestrian tunnel that also extends north to the New Center Building.
 They allow employees and visitors to traverse between the three buildings without going outdoors into inclement weather.